This program is offered at USC Thompson Institute

-This program delivers practical experience and skills training to prepare you for independent work in psychology.
-You will advance your existing knowledge of psychological assessment with a focus on the selection, administration and interpretation of major psychological tests.
+- Advance your existing knowledge of psychological assessment with a focus on the selection, administration and interpretation of major psychological tests

-You will also develop skills in writing different kinds of psychological reports.
-The program will extend your knowledge of appropriate treatments for psychological disorders and how to deliver psychological services ethically and within legal requirements.
+- Extend your knowledge of appropriate treatments for psychological disorders and how to deliver psychological services ethically and within legal requirements

-The USC postgraduate psychology programs are taught at the Sunshine Coast Mind and Neuroscience – Thompson Institute.
+The Master of Professional Psychology is taught at the Thompson Institute.
 A hub for mental health research, teaching and clinical services, this world-class facility is located at Birtinya, minutes from the Sunshine Coast University Hospital.
 The Institute’s focus is to address mental health issues in the community, particularly those affecting our youth, adolescents and older community members.

 You are well on your way to becoming a psychologist with general registration, and you can use this qualification to work in private and public health sectors and in non-government organisations.